rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-11-29-intercontinental-gotober.md

 ![Meeting the director of Women Who Code Berlin](/img/blog/2016/20161128-GOTOber_4.jpg)<font color="grey"><small><i>Meeting the director of Women Who Code Berlin Aleksandra</i></small></font>

 We also met Aleksandra, who is one of the directors of [Women Who Code Berlin](https://twitter/com/wwcodeberlin), that are organizing really cool events for women who are coding or who are interested in doing so!
 We got invited to join the meet up later that week!

+## <span class="color-red">Company Stalls At The Conference</span>
+Along with the attendees of the conference, there were company stalls that were showcasing their work at GOTO Berlin.
+Some companies like Thoughtworks and eBay were present.
+The stall tables were usually laden with give-away stickers or pens or cards that were strategically placed to invite the attendees to visit the stall.
+What was next was that the people manning the stall would tell you about their company or product and encourage you to use it or visit their site.
+Some companies were especially helpful for students in giving away internships.

 ## <span class="color-red">What we learned</span>